Cold Therapy Transforms Lives

 Elderly and people with chronic pain.
 The cold pulls inflammation from the body, and with it the pain of aching joints, muscles, etc. In its place you get huge, natural dopamine boosts that last for hours.
 This could really help folks with arthritis.
 It would be really cool to see more cold therapy in nursing homes and multi-generational projects.

-Addiction-prone folks looking for a better bath.
+Addiction-prone folks looking for a better path.
 You get most of the “high” of opiates without the perilous side effects or slippery slope.
 How many people on the cusp of slipping into a life of addiction would benefit from this insanely powerful source of wellness?
 Could we see cold therapy in places like Tenderloin district – offering folks a way up and out of their situation?

 I hope you try it for yourself and have a great experience!